Deaflympics: List of Winter Deaflympics hosts

+Youth Games

+1st Summer Youth Deaf Games was held in 2024 in Brazil with 17 nations in 3 sports.

 All-time medal table

 Summer Deaflympics

 An all-time Summer Deaflympics from 1924 Summer Deaflympics to 2021 Summer Deaflympics, is tabulated below.
 The table is simply the consequence of the sum of the medal tables of the various editions of the Summer Deaflympics.

 Winter Deaflympics

-An all-time Winter Deaflympics from 1949 Winter Deaflympics to 2019 Winter Deaflympics, is tabulated below.
+An all-time Winter Deaflympics from 1949 Winter Deaflympics to 2023 Winter Deaflympics, is tabulated below.
 The table is simply the consequence of the sum of the medal tables of the various editions of the Winter Deaflympics.